mstaicu/website-alex/README.md

 ## Dependencies

 You must install the application dependencies in order to run this application on your local machine.
-The installation of the dependencies is done using the following command, issued from the terminal emulator at the root of the project
+The installation of the dependencies is done using the following command, issued from the terminal emulator at the root of the project (`npm` is a program that comes with [nodejs](https://nodejs.org/) and is available as a global variable in your terminal emulator after the installation of nodejs)

 ```bash
 $ npm install